Move over hangry, there’s a new painfully obvious cause of anger in town.

 As any parent of a toddler will be able to tell you, it’s not just hunger that can cause the grumps, lack of sleep can also awake the angry beast inside.

-According to a new study published in JNeuorsci, sleep loss can contribute to anxiety, stress and emotional reactivity.
+According to a new study published in the Journal of Neuroscience, sleep loss can contribute to anxiety, stress and emotional reactivity.

 The researchers found that reduced sleep impacted on how participants responded to everyday challenges.